 Stop dampness in its tracks!
 Reverse the cycle of mould and heat build up as you protect your health and your home.

-How does fan-forced sub-floor ventilation shield you and your family’s health?
+How does fan-forced sub-floor ventilation contributes to you and your family’s health?

 A damp sub-floor can also affect the building by changing the cell structure in timber.
 Damp and humidity will make timber expand which will make floors bounce, leading to bending, warping and ultimately dry rot whereby the floor and its supporting structures fail.
 Solving a termite infestation or replacing supporting materials in your home can be a very inconvenient and costly exercise.